daviddalpiaz/bsl/06-linear-regression.md

 ## [1] 1583.558 1517.080 1634.396 1350.659
 ```

 It looks like model `dmnd_mod_4_est` achieves the lowest validation error.
-We re-fit this model, then repot the test RMSE.
+We re-fit this model, then report the test RMSE.

 ```r